 Instructions:

-1. Make a paste by combining in equal parts the baking soda and white vinegar in a bowl.
+Make a paste by combining equal parts baking soda and white vinegar.

-2. Put a paste on the old toothbrush and clean away the dirt.
+Put the paste on the old toothbrush and clean away the dirt.
 If you use a scrub brush, put the paste in the ground lines and scrub away the dirt.

 If you want to achieve whiter or lighter grout lines, use baking soda and hydrogen peroxide.
 Hydrogen peroxide removes hard-to-remove stains or discoloration.
 While you can use hydrogen peroxide to clean grout alone, mixing it with baking soda makes a powerful combo.